hyperglyph/hyperglyph/spec/glyph_spec.rst

 - name 'form'
 - attributes is a dictionary
   * MUST have the keys 'url', 'method' , 'values'
+  * method SHOULD be 'POST'
   * url and method are both unicode keys with unicode values.
   * values is a list of unicode names
+  * MAY have the keys 'etag', 'last-modified', 'cache-control'
 - content is nil object

 forms map to functions with arguments. when submitting a form, the arguments are encoded as a list, in the order given in the 'values' attribute.

+if a form has the etag, last-modified attributes, clients SHOULD perform a conditional POST, using the 'If-Match', 'If-Unmodified-Since'

 resource
 --------

-like a top level webpage. like in a node
+like a top level webpage. in the host language, resource.foo should map to the content dictionary. i.e r.foo is r.content[foo]

 - name 'resource'
 - attributes is a dictionary,